 Stepping UP began in 2009 as a partnership between the Trust and Microsoft’s Unlimited Potential programme.
-It teaches people practical computer skills that help them at work and at home, with a series of 2-hour training modules (‘digital steps’) available in their own community.
 Since 2012, all Computers in Homes graduates have been invited to participate in four digital steps to continue their digital learning journey.
 Altogether, 1,315 individuals participated in Stepping UP in 2014-15, over 850 in 2015-2016, and over 900 in the first 7 months of 2016.

 Stepping Up in Libraries

-We collaborate with public libraries in delivering Stepping UP to their local communities.
+We collaborate with Public Libraries New Zealand in delivering Stepping UP and digital literacy programmes in libraries to their local communities.
 The programme was piloted in five Hutt City libraries in 2012.
 Feedback from the community was very positive so sessions are now offered every week on a ‘business-as-usual’ basis, with classes consistently being fully booked.

-In July 2016 Stepping UP programmes was running in 33 libraries and 14 regions, with more libraries joining the programme all the time.
+In March 2017 Stepping UP programmes were running in 36 libraries nationwide, with more libraries joining the programme all the time.

 Stepping UP in local hubs